What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- Media Queries: Getting screen size and applying styles based on the screen size.
+- Media Queries: Detect screen size and apply styles based on screen size

-Food Munch Website - Create a responsive web app, with modern design and a friendly interface for all devices.
+Real-World Project: Food Munch Website - Create responsive web app with modern design and friendly interface for all devices

-Why It’s Important: This is what makes a developer stand out.
+Why It's Important: Makes developers stand out.
 Employers love developers who can build mobile-first experiences.

 Stage 5: JavaScript – Making Your Websites Dynamic